• Skip to primary navigation

 Vegan Protein Balls

-In order to make these into Vegan Cookie Dough Protein Balls, you will need to replace the honey with agave.
+In order to make these into Vegan Cookie Dough Protein Balls, you will need to replace the honey with agave or pure maple syrup.
 That's it!
 Every other ingredient is naturally vegan, as well as gluten free and refined sugar free.

-You will also want to make sure you are using a Vegan Protein Powder - I really enjoy this brand!
+You will also want to make sure you are using a Vegan or Plant-Based Protein Powder - I really enjoy this brand!
 (Affiliate link - at no cost to you.)

 High Protein Edible Cookie Dough

-Of course, if you are someone who loves to eat cookie dough, you can just eat the batter for the Cookie Dough balls straight.
-Adjust with more or less Almond Milk to your desired texture, and then dig in with a spoon!
+Of course, if you are someone who loves to eat cookie dough, you can safely eat the batter like a straight-up dough, instead of the healthy cookie dough bites.
+Simply adjust with more or less Almond Milk to your desired texture, and then dig in with a spoon!

-You could also add a bit more liquid and make it into a dippable cookie dough, dipping your favorite fruits like apple slices.
+You could also add a bit more liquid and make it into a dippable cookie dough.
+Dip your favorite fruits like apple slices or strawberries.

 The beautiful thing about protein balls is they make a perfect snack for almost any occasion.
 You can eat protein bites pre-workout, post-workout, in between meals as a snack, after meals as dessert.

-You can even get creative and add protein bites into your meals - make extra small balls and put them in your yogurt bowls.
+You can even get creative and add protein bites into your meals.
+For example, you can make extra small protein balls and put them in your yogurt bowls.
 Or add them into your ice cream to make your own healthy chocolate chip cookie dough ice cream bites!

 More Healthy and Easy Recipes

-I am hoping to bring more no-bake Protein Ball recipes to the blog in 2023 - stay tuned and sign up for my newsletter to get the latest recipes!
+I am hoping to bring more no-bake high protein recipes to the blog.
+Stay tuned and sign up for my newsletter to get the latest recipes!

 Pin this recipe for later!